SrinivasaKK/Pet-Shop/README.md

 - not-important directory

   - It is not common practice to include .env file when the project is pushed to git.
-    Since this is an assignment, to demonstrate my approach, I have included adirectory called not-important which has
+    Since this is an assignment, to demonstrate my approach, I have included this directory which has

     - Logs directory which has some logs of my previous testing.
     - .env